tombcz/team-services-app/README.md

 # Team Services App
 A command line app for retrieving and exporting work items from Visual Studio Team Services.
-It currently supports hiearchical queries and exporting as CSV or for the Ideament app.
+It currently supports hiearchical and flat queries with exporting to HTML, CSV, or for the Ideament app.

 Usage
 ======